ReContrast: Domain-Specific Anomaly Detection via Contrastive Reconstruction: Method: From Reconstruction to ReContrast

 To this end, we introduce the stop-gradient operation into feature reconstruction, transforming it into a contrastive-like paradigm.
 The network is optimized by contrasting the feature maps of the encoder and decoder, as shown in \textit{Config.D} of Figure~\ref{fig2}.
 The gradients do not propagate directly into the encoder, but back into the encoder through the decoder.
 It is implemented by modifying (3) as:

 where \textit{sg} denotes the stop-gradient operation.
-The training of this configuration can be seen as a mutual reinforcement.
+The training of this configuration can be intuitively explained as a "mutual reinforcement".
 The optimization of $f_D^k$ drives the encoder to be more specific and informative in the target domain by the gradients from the decoder, while the more domain-specific $f_E^k$ of encoder requires further optimization of $f_D^k$.
+There are previous works trying to explain the deeper mechanism of stop gradient in contrastive learning.
+In \cite{chen2021a}, the authors hypothesize this configuration as an implementation of an Expectation-Maximization (EM) algorithm that implicitly solves two underlying sub-problems with two sets of variables.
+In \cite{zhang2021does}, the authors argue that there are flaws in the hypothesis of \cite{chen2021a} and suggest that the decomposed gradient vector (center gradient) helps prevent collapse via the de-centering effect.

 As shown in Figure~\ref{fig5}(a) and (b), \textit{Config.D} can constantly extract more discriminative features without degeneration, boosting it to perform better than \textit{Config.C} at the beginning of training.
 Previous works \cite{You2022,You2022a} suggested that the reconstruction decoder may learn an "identical shortcut" that well reconstructs both seen and unseen samples, which explains the performance drop of \textit{Config.D} after reaching the peak in Figure~\ref{fig5}(a).
 To handle this issue, contrastive pairs are introduced.